 The Bible contains about 5,000 promises.
 As the One who created the universe, all of its laws and living beings that are under His control and command, no one or no thing can stop Him from keeping His promises.
 “Not one word has failed of all the good promises he gave,” said Solomon.

 His compassion for His children never fails.
-His Son has experienced suffering and humiliation that is beyond us and has endured them with grace.
+His Son experienced suffering and humiliation that is beyond us and endured them with grace and glory.
 So, He can be sympathetic with us in the deepest, darkest moments of our lives.
-Jeremiah reminds us that “His compassion never fails.”
+As Jeremiah the prophet reminded us “His compassion never fails.”

-Prayer: We thank You, Father, that we can trust You to honor Your Word to guard us, guide us and give us hope.
+Prayer: We thank You, Father, that we can trust You to honor Your Word and Your words.
+In them we have salvation, hope and eternal life.
 In Jesus’ Name, Amen.